Dik Dik: History

 From the second half of the 1980s, Dik Dik returned to the scenes participating in popular music revival television shows such as Una rotonda sul mare.
-In 1993 they performed again at the Festival di Sanremo together with former rivals I Camaleonti, another band from the 1960s-1970s Italian scene, and Maurizio Vandelli from Equipe 84.
+In 1993 they performed again at the Sanremo Festival together with former rivals I Camaleonti, another band from the 1960s-1970s Italian scene, and Maurizio Vandelli from Equipe 84.

 Dik Dik are still occasionally performing.
-In 1997 they have started their own website.
+In 1997 they started their own website..

 In 2010, Pietruccio has published an autobiographical book about the history of the band, I ragazzi della via Stendhal ("The Via Stendhal Boys", a reference to Molnár's novel "The Paul Street Boys" as well as a reference to the street where Lallo and Pietruccio grew up in Milan).

 In November 2020, Pepe Salvaderi died because of COVID-19 complications.

 In 2021, they released their last studio album "Una vita d'avventura" (An adventurous life) which contains six new songs and new recordings of five of the band's evergreen.
 The album is also the last performance by Pepe Salvaderi before his death.